 I am not above asking for boxes when I see them at a restaurant.
 When I saw this cute whimsical box, I knew I needed to try to recreate it.
 After I was finished, it just begged to be turned into a Gingerbread house and the windows seemed like the perfect accent.

 The windows weren’t hard to make but I thought you might like to know how I did it.
 So, I have included a short 4 minute tutorial on making fold out windows.
 Be sure to watch it because I use a tool that is often overlooked but very handy at times!
 The candy knobs on the windows were attached using small pop dots.
 Then I wrapped embroidery floss around them to hold the windows closed until it is time for the “reveal”.
-Of course, I added lots of sparkle with glitter glu
+Of course, I added lots of sparkle with glitter glue too!

 The box is quite large and is cut from 2 sheets of 12 x 12 cardstock.
 This is a great size for cookies.
 You can resize it to make the box smaller for a candy gift and cut it in one piece.
 Or if you want it to hold a loaf of nut bread you can lengthen it as well.
 Watch my second tutorial video to learn how to resize any box.
 You will learn how to break a box into 2 pieces if you want to make it larger, or lengthen the sides without changing the height.